| Updated: January 28, 2026 |

 This chapter presents the virtual devices (vdevs) delivered with QNX hypervisors, and describes how to configure these vdevs.

 The shared object name doesn't affect the configuration syntax or semantics.
-For example, assuming that such vdevs actually existed, you would specify the options for vdev-foo.so and vdev-foo-safety.so the same way.
+For example, assuming that such vdevs existed, you would specify the options for vdev-foo.so and vdev-foo-safety.so in the same way.
 It might be, however, that the safety-variant of a vdev implements restrictions or additional functionality not present in the non-safety variant.
 These changes might affect the safety vdev's configuration options.

 An implicit vdev is a vdev that is in the qvm process code, so it is present even if you don't specify it.
 You need to specify this vdev only if you want to use non-default values for its options.
 Implicit vdevs are marked as such in the individual vdev descriptions in this chapter.

-vdev vdev_type
+vdev name

 vdev timer8254